-Certain factors can cause malassezia to multiply, including:
+Certain factors can cause Malassezia to multiply, including:

 Dirty hair doesn’t cause dandruff, but if you don’t wash your hair often enough, the oily buildup can contribute to flakes.

-Following is a comparison of the main symptoms of each condition:
+The following is a comparison of the main symptoms of each condition:

-|oily, large flakes that are yellow or white||✓|
+|Oily, large flakes that are yellow or white||✓|

-|smaller, dry flakes||✓|
+|Smaller, dry flakes||✓|

-|oily, red, scaly skin||✓|
+|Oily, red, scaly skin||✓|

-|dry skin on other parts of your body||✓|
+|Dry skin on other parts of your body||✓|

 If you have dry scalp, wash with a gentle shampoo and then use a moisturizing conditioner.
 One way to tell whether you have dry scalp or dandruff is to apply a light moisturizer to your scalp before you go to bed.
 If the cause is dry scalp, the flakes should disappear once you shower the next morning.
 Some hair stylists can perform a scalp treatment that uses steam to deliver more moisture to your scalp.

-For mild dandruff, wash your hair every day with a gentle shampoo to reduce the amount of oil on your scalp.
+For mild dandruff, wash your hair every day with a gentle shampoo to lower the amount of oil on your scalp.
 If your dandruff is more severe or a regular shampoo doesn’t work, try a dandruff shampoo.

 No matter which dandruff shampoo you try, read the instructions on the bottle and follow them carefully.
-If you’re not sure which shampoo to use or how often to use it, ask your doctor or pharmacist for advice.
+If you’re not sure which shampoo to use or how often to use it, ask a doctor or pharmacist for advice.
 You might have to try a few brands before you find one that relieves your dandruff.

 Once your dandruff improves, you might be able to cut back on the number of days that you use the shampoo.
-For more stubborn dandruff, your doctor can prescribe a stronger shampoo or a steroid lotion.
+For more stubborn dandruff, a doctor can prescribe a stronger shampoo or a topical steroid or topical antifungal.

 Here are some tips to prevent dandruff and dry scalp: